wurstscript/WurstScript/docs/_doc/tutorials/wurst_for_vjass_users/page_1.md

 Wurst cuts out some of the warts of vJass in favor of more standard, type-safe ways of approaching the same problem.
 For example, there is no macro system - instead, generics let you write types that are modular.

+Furthermore, it's a goal of the wurst community to be explicitly about productivity - all this evangelism about language design can only go so far, but the killer argument is how much efficiency can be derived from using wurst, and that starts with the standard library.

 ## FAQs

 {: .question}
-### *&nbsp;*{: .fa .fa-question-circle} Wurst seems cool and worth checking out, but I can't get past the syntaax.
+### *&nbsp;*{: .fa .fa-question-circle} Wurst seems cool and worth checking out, but I can't get past the syntax.
 Why does it look like python?
 I prefer the style of [c, Java, ECMA]

 I get this question a lot, but it comes at a weird angle and surprises me.
-Let's talk about three different things related to this:
+Let's talk about four different things related to this:

 #### The value of syntax